NSMNIA/habitat/README.md

 The callback gets the user's information from the database and creates a session.
 This session is stored in a cookie of the browser as a [JSON Web Token](https://jwt.io/).

 ## Middleware
 To use the authentication system, the user must be authenticated.
-The authentication middleware is used to check if the user is authenticated or if the user is autorised.
-The middleware is will be executed before the route handler.
+The authentication middleware is used to check if the user is authenticated or if the user is authorised.
+The middleware will be executed before the route handler.
 You can use the [Next Middleware](https://nextjs.org/docs/advanced-features/middleware) function to create the middleware.

 ### Example
 To see if the user is autorised to access a route you can use the following code: